-A need for a fundamentally new type of engineers to work in the new sectors of aviation science and technology arose in Russia in the early 20th century.
-An outstanding Russian scientist the founder of aero-hydrodynamics Professor Nikolai Zhukovsky initiated the foundation of scientific and educational centers to conduct the necessary research and training of scientists and engineers for the industry’s development.
-Under the patronage of his follower an outstanding scientists and teacher Boris Yuriev, Aeromechanical Department was founded at the mechanical faculty of MVTU (Moscow Higher Technical School).
+A need for new type of fundamental engineers to work in the new sectors of aviation science and technology arose in Russia in the early 20th century.
+An outstanding Russian scientist the founder of aerodynamics Professor Nikolai Zhukovsky initiated the foundation of scientific and educational centres to conduct the necessary research and training of scientists and engineers for the industry’s development.
+Under the patronage of his follower, an outstanding scientist and teacher Boris Yuriev, Aeromechanical Department was founded at the mechanical faculty of MVTU (Moscow Higher Technical School).
 It was converted into Aeromechanical Faculty in 1929.

-On the 20th of March 1930 it was decided to split MVTU into five specialised engineering schools, among which there also was Higher Aeromechanical School (VAMU).
-In the spring of 1930 the first cohort of students was enrolled in the school.
+On the 20th of March 1930, it was decided to split MVTU into five specialised engineering schools, Higher Aeromechanical School (VAMU) being one of them.
+In the spring of 1930, the first cohort of students was enrolled in the school.
 The number of students at this period was about 450.
 The classes were held in two and even three shifts.

-In the autumn of 1930 the institute was given the building of the former gymnasium on the 5th Tverskaya-Yamskaya street.
+In the autumn of 1930, the institute was given the building of a former gymnasium on the 5th Tverskaya-Yamskaya street.
 In September 1930, the institute had 850 students.
-Employees of TSAGI (Central Aero-hydrodynamics Institute) and MVTU formed the basis of teaching staff of the institute.
-Further formation of modern material and technical base of the institute contributed to the rapid progress of all institute’s activities in the latter half of the 30-ies.
+Employees of TSAGI (Central Aero-hydrodynamics Institute) and MVTU formed the basis of the teaching staff of the institute.
+Further formation of modern material and technical base of the institute contributed to the rapid progress of all institute’s activities in the latter half of the 30’s.

 The structure of the institute was continuously improving to meet the aviation industry’s new requirements.
-Widespread deployment of the aviation industry those years created demand for specialists in planning and manufacturing process managment.
+Widespread deployment of the aviation industry those years created demand for specialists in planning and manufacturing process management.

-By 1940 MAI evolved as a leading scientific and educational center specialised in training of broad specialists in aviation science and industry.
-MAI consisted of 5 faculties, 38 departments, 22 laboratories, 24 classrooms, training workshops and a flight training unit.
-Apart from education of specialists and scientists MAI at the same time carried out researches and a number of design developments that left a noticeable trace in the history of world aviation.
+By 1940, MAI evolved as a leading scientific and educational centre specialised in training of broad specialists in aviation science and industry.
+MAI consisted of 5 faculties, 38 departments, 22 laboratories, 24 classrooms, training workshops and a flight training unit at that time.
+Apart from the education of specialists and scientists, MAI carried out researches and a number of design developments at the same time that left a noticeable trace in the history of world aviation.

-During the World War II a large group of MAI teachers and staff volunteered to go to the battlefield, many employees of the institute were seconded to the aviation industry enterprises.
-During the war time educational and scientific activities were transferred to Alma-Ata.
+During the World War II(1939-1945) a large group of MAI teachers and staff volunteered to go to the battlefield, many employees of the institute were seconded to the aviation industry enterprises.
+During wartime, educational and scientific activities were transferred to Alma-Ata.

-The postwar period of MAI development is associated with revolutionary changes in aviation technology.
-In accordance with the new requirements a number of new departments and faculties was established in the institute.
+Postwar period of MAI’s development is associated with revolutionary changes in aviation technology.
+In accordance with the new requirements, a number of new departments and faculties was established in the institute.
 In 1946 the Faculty of Radio Engineering was launched.
-A number of departments for various types of missile design and construction was established in the early 50-ies.
-This stage resulted in the transformation of the institute which was previously focused mainly on aircrafts and helicopters into Aviation Polytechnic Institute, providing training for a wide range of scientific and engineering organizations in aviation and aerospace industry.
+A number of departments for various types of missile design and construction was established in the early 50’s.
+This stage resulted in the transformation of the institute which was previously focused mainly on aircraft and helicopters into Aviation Polytechnic Institute, providing training for a wide range of scientific and engineering organizations in aviation and aerospace industry.